-Just as I no longer refer to myself as Reggio Emilia inspired, but Malaguzzi inspired because of the many different ways that approach from the Italian city is being interpreted, and not all of is it all that authentic, I have been distancing myself from the phrase "play-based" and turning to "play-responsive" instead.
-Play based can be interpreted as the teaching is based on play, the learning is based on the play... which technically immediately stops it being play and becomes a lesson or an activity (which of course can be exciting, fun, and engaging - but is not the children's own play that they can choose to participate in, choose to quit when they want, or have any real sense of agency or autonomy over).
+Just as I no longer refer to myself as Reggio Emilia inspired, but Malaguzzi inspired because of the many different ways that the approach from the Italian city is being interpreted (and not all of is it all that authentic) I have been distancing myself from the phrase "play-based" and turning to "play-responsive" instead.
+Play based can be interpreted as - the teaching is based on play, the learning is based on the play - which technically immediately stops it being play and becomes a lesson or an activity (which of course can be exciting, fun, and engaging - but is not the children's own play that they can choose to participate in, choose to quit when they want, or have any real sense of agency or autonomy over).

-Play- responsive indicates that my teaching, the learning and the activities are in response to the children's play.
-This means I need to set aside time and space for the children to engage in their own autonomous play that I (or any other adult) interferes with, unless it is a matter of safeguarding.
+Play-responsive indicates that my teaching, the learning and the activities are in response to the children's play.
+This means I need to set aside time and space for the children to engage in their own autonomous play so that I (or any other adult) does not interfere with it, unless it is a matter of safeguarding.
 I am observing this play - it informs me of the children's interests, the children's abilities, their competence and capabilities, their interactions, their needs etc...
 I write down notes, take films and photos etc to ensure I don't forget and can also see patterns, or return to and reflect on over time.

 Responding can be adding/changing/removing materials, changing the environment, introducing new knowledge through books, films, experiences, visits, dialogues...

-The response strives to be in tune with the needs, abilities and interests of the children as adults and also as a group.
+The response strives to be in tune with the needs, abilities and interests of the children as individuals and also as a group.

 As I progress with my Playwork course with Meynell Walters the more I see that the Original Learning Approach is a mix of playwork and teaching.
 This implies that in an EY setting educators/practitioners become both playworker and pedagogue - but it can also imply that schools that already have playworkers on location need to collaborate as equals to truly benefit the learning and well-being of the children.